Kris Draper: Playing career

 On July 25, 2011, the Detroit Red Wings prematurely announced the retirement of Draper, which was to be announced the next day at an 11 a.m news conference in Detroit at Joe Louis Arena.
 The news of the retirement was leaked through a photo album the organization posted on their official website.
 The album, titled "Kris Draper in Photographs," contained 71 pictures.
 The 68th picture was accompanied by a caption that read, "After 1,157 games and four Stanley Cup championships, Kris Draper announced his retirement during a press conference on July 26, 2011."
 It was reported that Draper desired to play another season; however, the team did not have a roster spot for him, and he refused to sign a two-way deal or attend training camp to try out for a roster spot.

 Draper retired on July 26, 2011.

 Draper returned to the ice on December 31, 2016, playing for the Red Wings in their Centennial Classic alumni game against the Toronto Maple Leafs.
 During the game, Draper was involved in a heated physical exchange with Gary Roberts, an uncommon occurrence in alumni games.

-Management career
+Post-playing career

-Immediately following Draper's retirement from hockey, he was added to the Red Wings' front office staff.
-He previously served as the special assistant to the general manager, Ken Holland.
+Immediately following Draper's retirement from hockey, he was added to the Red Wings' front office staff as the special assistant to the general manager, Ken Holland.
 In this position Draper "work[s] closely with Detroit’s management team, assisting in player evaluation at both the professional and amateur levels.
 He will be asked to provide input regarding potential trades and free agent signings, as well as providing insight into potential selections at the annual NHL Entry Draft."

-On July 11, 2019, Draper was promoted to director of amateur scouting by new GM and former teammate Steve Yzerman, following the departure of Tyler Wright to Edmonton.
+On July 11, 2019, Draper was promoted to director of amateur scouting by new general manager and former teammate Steve Yzerman, following the departure of Tyler Wright to Edmonton.
+On July 5, 2023, he was promoted to assistant general manager for the Red Wings.